Special educational needs and disability (SEND)

 4. What additional training and expertise does your staff have to meet my child’s needs?

 The Eresby School has a staff team of highly experienced and skilled people.
 Our staff at school are our strength.
 Staff have continuing professional development around the areas of teaching students with special needs, including Autism and working with pupils with profound learning needs.
-All staff are trained in First Aid, safeguarding, moving and handling and Team Teach.
-Staff have regular Makaton training and updates provided by our in house Makaton tutors as well as regular updates.
-Staff are trained to meet any medical needs the young people may have – including first aid, gastronomy feeds, epilepsy, ventilation and suctioning.
+Staff are trained in First Aid, safeguarding, moving and handling and Team Teach.
+Staff have regular Makaton training and updates provided by our in house Makaton tutor as well as regular updates.
+Staff are trained to meet any medical needs the young people may have – including first aid, diabetes, gastronomy feeds, epilepsy, ventilation and suctioning.
 Specific training is given around individual pupils’ needs.
 We are constantly looking into new /alternative practices to enhance our pupils learning experiences.
 Some staff are trainers of specialised programmes such as moving and handling.
 The school has a specialist portage service from trained staff within school.

 5. What support will there be to ensure my child’s emotional health and well being?